Rivers Casino (Pittsburgh): Dining and entertainment

-Rivers Casino has four restaurants: Ciao, Flipt Burgers & Shakes, Martorano's Prime, and Mian.
+Rivers Casino has four restaurants: The Wheelhouse, Flipt Burgers & Shakes, Martorano's Prime, and Mian.
 The casino also previously had a buffet, but it closed in 2020 due to the COVID-19 pandemic.
 It also has three bars: Spiral Bar, Drum Bar and Wheelhouse.
 In the fall of 2009, the casino opened a coat room, open till 6pm Sunday through Thursday and until 2 am closing time on Fridays and Saturdays.
 The casino also has a night club and a 1,000 seat outdoor amphitheater.

 Rewards club

 Rivers Casino offers a rewards club, the Rush Rewards Players Club.
 It has various rewards based on play level.
 Some rewards include: free slot play, free monthly gifts, and free/discounted food offers.

 Table games

 Table games opened to the general public in July 2010.

 As table games have succeeded financially, management officials announced plans in January 2011 to add several additional table games: by Spring 2011 Rivers Casino will have a total of 107 games.
 The Casino also added a $2 million ballroom in a massive 15000 sqft corner space on the second floor, with views of the riverfront and Downtown skyline.
 It was completed in October 2011.
 As of 2018, Rivers Casino includes a 30-table non-smoking poker room.